2ndkauboy/campaign-archive-block-for-mailchimp/README.md

 ## Description
 In order to be able to use the plugin, you have to get API credentials from Mailchimp.
 You can find them in the [API keys section](https://us1.admin.mailchimp.com/account/api/) of your Mailchimp account.

+This is not an official Mailchimp plugin.
+Mailchimp® is [a registered trademark](https://mailchimp.com/legal/copyright/) of The Rocket Science Group.

+## Frequently Asked Questions

+### I get an "API Error: You need to set up the API credentials in the settings!"

+In order to be able to use the plugin, you have to get API credentials from Mailchimp.
+You can find them in the [API keys section](https://us1.admin.mailchimp.com/account/api/) of your Mailchimp account.
+You can also find a guide on how to "[Generate your API key](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key)" in the Mailchimp Marketing API documentation.

 ## Changelog

 ### 1.0.0